SeriousMoonlight/R-BHomeRenovationSite/README.md

 - Homepage card background images are dimmed for easier readability and gives them some style.
 - Whole site can be navigated with the keyboard which is a small consideration for accessibility.
   (Back to top link available at the bottom of the page for easier navigation back to top tabs as well)
+- The site can be viewed via https://seriousmoonlight.github.io/R-BHomeRenovationSite/ as well.

 ------------------------------
            CONTENT